 The SCAPE Bin-Picking Solution can be combined with several robots and standard grippers into a powerful solution, which is applicable for all types of parts and used with any 6 axis robot across robot brands.
 The SCAPE System consists of standardized modules that lets you configure the SCAPE System for exactly your needs.

-This highly flexible and modular solution includes our specialized software packages for picking total randomly positioned parts, semi-structured parts or structured parts.
+This highly flexible and modular solution includes our specialized software packages for picking parts positioned completely randomly, semi-structured parts, or structured parts.

 For each SCAPE Bin-Picker variant, you have a number of options such as sensors, grippers, and functionality for configuration of an optimized solution for your needs.
 All standardized components at a fixed price.